awsdocs/aws-sdk-for-javascript-v3/doc_source/s3-crossservices-adddata-provision-resources.md

 # Create the AWS resources<a name="s3-crossservices-adddata-provision-resources"></a>

 This app requires the following resources:
-+ AWS Identity and Access Management \(IAM\) Unaunthenticated Amazon Cognito user role with the following permissions:
++ AWS Identity and Access Management \(IAM\) Unauthenticated Amazon Cognito user role with the following permissions:
   + sns:Publish
   + dynamodb:PutItem
 + A DynamoDB table\.